“There is wisdom at the intersection of our knowledge, our passion and our clients needs” Mindy Gibbins-Klein

 We realise we have a great offering and are good web partners for our chosen clients, but we do not always convey that clearly in all our messaging, through all our chosen channels, website and Social Media.

-When we talk with potential clients, we convert most enquiries to clients, mainly because we connect and we only offer our services, if they are the right solution to the clients problem.
+When we talk with potential clients, we convert most enquiries to clients, mainly because we connect and we only offer our services, if they are the right solution to the clients problem or add value.
 But the challenge is to get the message across before we meet, in order to actually get the meeting in the first place.
 This will drive up the leads and help us help more clients, which in turn will drive sales, which will leads to more employment for us and our clients.